This article was originally published on June 8, 2022 and updated on July 14, 2022.

 Real excitement lies in Milan Design Week, where Stoney showcases its annual Prototype Research Series.
 If you're unfamiliar with the series, which is now on its 6th iteration, it shows what the mad scientists behind Stone Island's doors have been doing to continue elevating its legacy.

 Typically, a single fabric or treatment is chosen and pushed to its limits to create a limited run of outerwear that is beyond the scope of mass production.
 Over the years, this has included lasering on a liquid reflective surface, manual flocking on Nylon Metal Grid-Ovd, and copper nanotechnology, to name a few.

 For the sixth installment in the series, Stone Island has partnered with Kevlar to develop a unique 100-piece series of jackets.
 Each of the outerwear pieces utilizes the high strength, toughness, and thermal stability of Kevlar by combining it with a dévoré printing technique that disintegrates the cotton yarn, creating an allover pattern that reveals the characteristically yellow Kevlar core.

 The resulting product is nothing short of otherwordly, creating a palpable excitement for what the future of Stone Island's production capabilities truly holds.

 For the chance to view the project with your own eyes, head over to Milan Design 2022 from June 7-12.
-Failing that, you can shop the latest from Stone Island online now.
+Unfortunately, your chance to secure a piece of your own has passed as all 100 of the limited-edition jackets sold out upon release on July 12.
+The best way to wipe away your tears?
+Shop the latest from Stone Island online now.